godxgamer/enc_pass/README.md

 # Encrypted Password API
+- Facebook and Instagram Password encryption
+- Have android and web algorithm for all existing version of them

-This API endpoint allows you to generate an encrypted password using the specified parameters.
+- This API endpoint allows you to generate an encrypted password using the specified parameters.

 ### Endpoint
 - http://128.140.99.16:5634/api/pass_enc/